jovotech/jovo-framework/jovo-platforms/jovo-platform-googleassistant/README.md

 ### Session Entities

-Session Entities work similar to [Dynamic Entities](https://www.jovo.tech/marketplace/jovo-platform-alexa#dynamic-entities) in that you can enhance your existing static entities with dynamic ones to react to changes in user data or context.
+Session Entities work similar to [Alexa Dynamic Entities](https://www.jovo.tech/marketplace/jovo-platform-alexa#dynamic-entities) in that you can enhance your existing static entities with dynamic ones to react to changes in user data or context.
 You can even choose whether to supplement or replace existing entities by providing an optional `EntityOverrideMode`.

 Here is the official reference by Google: [Session Entities](https://cloud.google.com/dialogflow/docs/entities-session).